 Why is my ancestor listed on the tax digests owning land before the date of the grant?

-Land that had been surveyed for an individual was subject to taxation even though the land had not yet been granted to that individual.
-Many land grants in Georgia were not made final for years after the land had been granted by petition or by fortunate lottery draw.
+Land that had been surveyed for an individual was subject to taxation even though the grantee had not yet completed all the requirements to receive the land grant.
+Many land grants in Georgia were not made final for several years after the land had been granted by petition (bounty and headright) or by lottery draw in the land lotteries.
+In the land lotteries, grantees who purchased reverted lots not claimed by the original winner often did not receive their grants for years after the original lottery drawing.